Nausea and vomiting go hand in hand. You can’t have nausea without feeling like you’re about to vomit; and you can’t vomit without feeling nauseated.

 If a person is undergoing chemotherapy and experiencing nausea and vomiting, they also often have problems with anorexia and weight loss.
 Loss of appetite is common.

 These symptoms are all problematic for a person who is trying to regain their health.

 So how can nausea and vomiting be controlled?

 A Common Medication for Nausea and Vomiting

-If you’re healthy, you might not experience any side effects from taking nausea and vomiting medications like bismuth subsalicylate (i.e. Pepto-Bismal), so go ahead and take them.
+If you’re healthy, you might not experience any side effects from taking nausea and vomiting medications like bismuth subsalicylate (i.e. Pepto-Bismal).

 The worst you can experience is some constipation and darkened stools.
 Or your tongue might appear darker, or you might develop some ringing sounds in your ears.